wenxuhaskell/lt2222-v21-a2/README.md

 Part 3 - Create the table and splitting

 I removed all occurances of '$' and '&' as they contribute nothing to the context analysis.
 Then I created TF-IDF as the features table.
 Splitting of data set is implemented as required.

-Sometimes test_y[0] seems to throw an exception for some unknown reason.
+Note: Sometimes the code "test_y[0]" in notebook file throws an exception due to that there exists no such a record with index as 0 in test_y which is randomly selected from the data set.
 But test_y seems to contain valid data and the program would be able to continue to run the following tasks.

 Part 4 - Training the model